Duct Services in Seattle

 Proudly Serving Puget Sound, Kings County & West Washington

-- Sealing the ducts in your home can help to keep your family comfortable, reduce the cost of electricity year-round, and consume less energy on a regular basis.
+- Sealing the ducts in your home can help to keep your family comfortable, reduce the cost of electricity and heating year round, and ensure you are doing your part to consume less energy on a regular basis.

-- Some ducts carry exhaust fumes and dangerous carbon monoxide (CO).
+- Additionally, not all ducts carry heated or cooled household air.
+Some of them carry exhaust fumes and dangerous carbon monoxide.
 While it is important to have a CO monitor in your home, you can ensure safe breathing for your family with a properly sealed duct system.

 Have you ever thought about what the condenser coil on your outdoor air conditioning unit is really doing every summer?
 In extreme heat, it takes the heat from your house and pushes it outside into that already warm summer air and in cold weather it moves air across heated coils to warm it.
 To do this, it pumps a large amount of air into and out of the house.
 Imagine what happens if dirt builds up on the unit or if you allow plants to grow over the outdoor coils?
 The air flow has nowhere to go and the air conditioning unit only gets hotter, building up to the point of potential damage.